 It helps in controlling blood sugar in diabetics by inhibiting the excessive absorption of starch sugars.
 Psyllium husk reduces blood glucose concentrations by acting on peripheral tissues and suppressing appetite – similar to the effects of insulin in the brain.

 Aloe vera juice is the best liquid to regulate body’s insulin level naturally.
-Aloe vera juice can help improve blood glucose levels and eliminates fats from our body.
+It can help improve blood glucose levels and eliminates fats from our body.
 Those who take one inch square piece 2 to 3 times weekly can cure insulin level permanently.

 It is rich in gingerols that can increase uptake of glucose into muscle cells without using insulin, and may therefore assist in the management of high blood sugar levels.
 Two ginger extracts spissum and an oily extract interact with serotonin receptors to reverse their effect on insulin secretion.
 Treatment led to a 35% drop in blood glucose levels and a 10 per cent increase in plasma insulin levels.

 A daily dose of the bioactive ingredients from blueberries also increases sensitivity to insulin and may reduce the risk of developing diabetes in at-risk individuals.
 Researchers discovered that obese, non-diabetic and insulin-resistant participants who consumed a blueberry smoothie daily for six weeks experienced a 20 percent change in insulin sensitivity, compared to only 4.9 percent in the placebo group.

 Boil 3-4 mango leaves in one liter water in a brass pot for 2 minutes and leave it for 6-7 hours.
 Filter it and daily take 1/2 cup early in the morning on an empty stomach to control your insulin level naturally.